simple-crypto/SCALib/docs/index.rst

 Pseudo-Example
 ==============
 Next, we detail a short pseudo example which illustrates the usage of SCAFFE.
-For a full running example, please visit `this example` (ADD LINK TO GITHUB PAGE).
+For a full running example, please visit `this example <https://github.com/simple-crypto/scaffe/tree/main/examples/aes_simulation>`_.

 .. code-block::